Matt Ryan (actor)

 Matthew Darren Evans (born 11 April 1981), known professionally as Matt Ryan, is a Welsh actor.
-He is known for portraying Edward Kenway in the Ubisoft video game Assassin's Creed IV: Black Flag, and John Constantine in NBC's Constantine and The CW's Arrowverse, as well as voicing the character in the DC Animated Movie Universe and its CW spin-off web series Constantine: City of Demons.
+He is known for portraying Edward Kenway in the video game Assassin's Creed IV: Black Flag, John Constantine in NBC's Constantine and The CW's Arrowverse, as well as voicing the character in the DC Animated Movie Universe and its spin-off web series Constantine: City of Demons.

 Early life

-Ryan was born in Swansea as Matthew Darren Evans, the son of Steve and Maria Evans.

-He attended schools in Penyrheol before moving on to Gorseinon College, where he completed a BTEC Performing Arts course.
+Ryan was born in Swansea, Wales as Matthew Darren Evans, the son of Steve and Maria Evans.
+He attended Penyrheol Comprehensive School before moving on to Gorseinon College, where he completed a BTEC Performing Arts course.
 He graduated from the Bristol Old Vic in 2003 and joined the Royal Shakespeare Company in 2004.

 Career

 When he was 10, Ryan appeared as Gavroche in the West End production of Les Misérables.
 He played Mick Rawson on the CBS series Criminal Minds: Suspect Behavior, a character that had been introduced in the Criminal Minds episode "The Fight".